 Crime and Punishment evening at Norfolk Record Office

 Norfolk Record Office are holding an event on Thursday, 4 June between 5pm to 6:30pm.
 The event will include a talk on how to trace your criminal ancestors.

 Donation by Blakeney Parish Council

 On Thursday19th March at the Annual Parish Meeting in Blakeney Village Hall, Pam Peake accepted a cheque from the Parish Council Community Fund on behalf of the History Centre.
-Pam explained that the donation will be used towards a presentation case for the Hetty lifeboat model and that this means we are closer to our goal of having the Hetty lifeboat on display in St. Nicholas Church in front of its service board.
+Pam explained that the donation will be used towards a presentation case for the Hettie lifeboat model and that this means we are closer to our goal of having the Hettie lifeboat on display in St. Nicholas Church in front of its service board.

 After accepting the cheque Pam gave an interesting talk about the men from Blakeney who fought in WW1 and that five names are missing from the Memorial in New Road.